hack-ink/AiR/README.md

 cargo build --release

 # If you are a macOS user and want to have a `AiR.app`, run the following command.
-# Install `cargo-bundle` to package the binary into an app.
+# Install `cargo-bundle` to pack the binary into an app.
 cargo install cargo-bundle
-# Build the app, and the it will be available at `target/release/bundle/osx/AiR.app`.
+# Pack the app, and the it will be available at `target/release/bundle/osx/AiR.app`.
 cargo bundle --release
 ```